jpdevries/hits/README.md

 Hits
 ====

-Hits tracks pagehits with a punch.
-Hits counts MODX Revolution page view and stores them in a custom table.
+Hits tracks pagehits with a punch by counting MODX Revolution page view and stores them in a custom table.

 With hits you can:
  * record page hits based on a provided hit_key (such as a resource id)